-A disruption in our relationships with, the operations of, or the supply of product from any of our key suppliers, including those suppliers and manufacturers located in Asia and Mexico, whether due to COVID-19, geopolitical conflict or otherwise, could have a material adverse effect on us.
+A disruption in our relationships with, the operations of, or the supply of product from any of our key suppliers, including those suppliers and manufacturers located in Asia and Mexico, whether due to pandemics or epidemics, geopolitical conflict, including a potential escalation of the current conflicts in Ukraine and the Middle East, or otherwise, could have a material adverse effect on us.
 The success of our business and growth strategies depends to a significant degree on our relationships with our suppliers, particularly our brand name suppliers.
 We do not have long-term supply agreements or exclusive arrangements with a number of our vendors.
 We typically order our inventory through the issuance of individual purchase orders to vendors.
 We have limited contractual assurance of the continued supply of merchandise we currently, or would like to, offer our customers.
 We also rely on our suppliers for funds in the form of vendor allowances.
 We may be subject to rationing by suppliers with respect to a number of limited distribution items.
-In addition, while we purchase products from approximately 120 manufacturers and distributors, we rely heavily on a relatively small number of suppliers.
-For example, during fiscal year 2023, 69.4% of our total inventory purchases were from six vendors.
+In addition, while we purchase products from approximately 200 manufacturers and distributors, we rely heavily on a relatively small number of suppliers.
+For example, during fiscal year 2024, 67.9% of our total inventory purchases were from six vendors.
 The loss of any one or more of our key suppliers or failure to establish and maintain relationships with these and other vendors, and limitations on the availability of inventory or repair parts, could have a material adverse effect on our supply and assortment of products, as we may not be able to find suitable replacements to supply products at competitive prices, and on our results of operations and financial condition.

 If one of our vendors were to go out of business or were to be unable to fund amounts due to us, including payments due for returns of product and warranty claims, it could have a material adverse effect on our results of operations and financial condition.
-Catastrophic or other unforeseen events, including pandemics such as COVID-19, whether inside or outside the U.S., and geopolitical conflict, including the ongoing conflict in Ukraine, could materially adversely impact the supply and delivery to us of products manufactured far from our sales facilities, including manufacturers or suppliers located in Asia and Mexico, which could materially adversely impact our results of operations.
+Catastrophic or other unforeseen events, including pandemics or epidemics, whether inside or outside the U.S., and geopolitical conflict, including the ongoing conflicts in Ukraine and the Middle East, could materially adversely impact the supply and delivery to us of products manufactured far from our sales facilities, including manufacturers or suppliers located in Asia and Mexico, which could materially adversely impact our results of operations.
 In addition, because many of the products we sell are manufactured outside of the U.S., we may experience labor unrest or an increase in the cost of imported vendor products, or an inability to secure imported merchandise, as a result of border taxes, tariffs, or trade disputes at any time for reasons beyond our control.
 Any slow-downs, disruptions or strikes at any of the ports may have a material adverse effect on our relationships with our customers and our business, potentially resulting in canceled orders by customers and reduced revenues and earnings.
 If imported merchandise becomes more expensive, unavailable or difficult to obtain, we may not be able to meet the demands of our customers.
 Products from alternative sources may also be more expensive than those our vendors currently import.